Dr Wesley Widmaier

 BA(Hons) (Cornell), MA (Boston), PhD (Texas)

-Wesley Widmaier is Senior Fellow/Associate Professor in the Department of International Relation and is also the Director of Research for the department.
+Wesley Widmaier is Senior Fellow/Associate Professor in the Department of International Relations and School Deputy Director - Research.
 His research addresses the interplay of wars, crises, and change – and the ways in which stability can cause instability, a concern that spans International Political Economy and International Security debates.